AzureCosmosDB/scenario-based-labs/Retail/Demo step-by-step - Cosmos DB scenario-based demo - Retail.md

 4. Mention that there are several pre-populated *personalities*.
 Select the **comedy@contosomovies.com** personality

 5. Mention that you now have targeted movies based on two different algorithms

-## Exercise 3: Simulate data and events using Stream Analytics and Power BI

-Duration: 30 minutes

-In this exercise you will TODO

-### Task 1: Open the Power BI dashboard

-1. Browse to your PowerBI dashboard and open the Movie Dashboard

-### Task 2: Start Stream Analytics and run the Data Generator

-1. Browse to your Stream Analytics service, click **Start**

-2. Open the **DataGenerator** project

-3. Update the app.config settings, then run the **DataGenerator** project, after a few moments, notice that your dashboard is being updated

-4. After 30 seconds, you will notice the **buy** events has stopped.

 ## Exercise 4: Email alerts using Logic Apps